PhonologicalCorpusTools/SLPAA/docs/source/sign_type.rst

 I. Hand configuration relation
 ==============================

 * "H1 and H2 use the same set(s) of hand configurations" should be selected if all the hand configurations used at any point during the sign are shared between both hands.
 This can be because the hand configurations never change (e.g., `BICYCLE <https://asl-lex.org/visualization/?sign=bicycle>`_), or because the hand configurations change but involve the same configurations on both hands (e.g., `POPCORN <https://asl-lex.org/visualization/?sign=popcorn>`_).
-In the latter case, the hand configurations can alternate (e.g., `MILK <https://asl-lex.org/visualization/?sign=milk_2>`_) or change at the same time as each other (e.g., `BOWTIE <https://asl-lex.org/visualization/?sign=bowtie>`_).
+In the latter case, the hand configurations can alternate (e.g., `MILK_2 <https://asl-lex.org/visualization/?sign=milk_2>`_) or change at the same time as each other (e.g., `BOWTIE <https://asl-lex.org/visualization/?sign=bowtie>`_).

 * "H1 and H2 use different set(s) of hand configurations" should be selected if the two hands have at least one different hand configuration from each other within the sign; that is, a hand configuration that appears on one hand never appears on the other hand.
-This could be because they never have the same hand configuration, such as `SHOW <https://asl-lex.org/visualization/?sign=show>`_, or because they share a hand configuration for only part of the sign, such as `EVERY-YEAR <https://www.signingsavvy.com/sign/EVERY+YEAR>`_ or `MOUNTAIN <https://www.handspeak.com/word/search/index.php?id=2686>`_.
+This could be because they never have the same hand configuration, such as `SHOW <https://asl-lex.org/visualization/?sign=show>`_, or because they share a hand configuration for only part of the sign, such as `EVERY YEAR <https://www.signingsavvy.com/sign/EVERY+YEAR>`_ or `MOUNTAIN <https://www.handspeak.com/word/search/index.php?id=2686>`_.

 .. _signtype_contact_relation: